techmania-team/techmania-docs/English/Theme/Introduction.md

 When the Theme API exposes a C# class or object to Lua, it becomes a value of type userdata, but for all practical purposes you can use it as an object.
 As in, you can use the fields, properties and/or methods on the userdata value, and they will be wired to the underlying class or object.
 Therefore, the Theme API documentation will disregard the lack of object-oriented terms in Lua and introduce classes, objects, fields, properties and methods as themselves; it's up to you to translate them to Lua syntax.

+## UI Toolkit limitations

+* UI Toolkit does not currently support custom shaders or blend modes.
+* UI Toolkit does not currently support non-rectangular masks.
+One workaround is to draw texture on a custom mesh, using related functions in `VisualElementWrap`.

 ## Next steps

 - Writing a minimal theme